For students

 Play along

-Play along with a recording.
-Keep going even if you make mistakes.
-Try 0.75 or 0.5 speed on YouTube if the piece is still at an early stage.
+Play along with a recording of your piece.
+If you make mistakes, keep going.
+On YouTube you can play videos at 0.75 or 0.5 speed if the piece is still at an early stage.

 #72